 The best schools envision students accessing primary sources of information from multiple sources in order to synthesize meaning and understanding - a key element of college and career success in the 21st century.
 On-demand access to a reliable device makes this possible for students and allows teachers in the classroom to plan around this instructional opportunity.

-1:1 Technology Improves Student Workflow
+One Device per student Improves Student Workflow

 Decreased Emphasis on Technology as a Discrete Topic or Subject